Collection of Unpaid Accounts

 Authority to Hold Transcripts and Deny Registration

-- Section 302.1 (j) of Chapter V, Title 8 of the Official Compilation of Codes, Rules and Regulations - No person shall receive credit or other official recognition for work completed satisfactorily, or be allowed to reregister, until all tuition, fees and other charges authorized by the State University have been paid or university student loan obligations have been satisfied.
+- Section 302.1 (j) of Chapter V, Title 8 of the Official Compilation of Codes, Rules and Regulations - No person shall receive credit or other official recognition for work completed satisfactorily, or be allowed to reregister, until all tuition, fees and other charges authorized by the State University have been paid or college student loan obligations have been satisfied.

 Referral of the debt to the Tax Department-State Tax Law Section 171-f